MrMikey59/Kindle-Book-List/README.md

 Make sure you put the '\n' at the end or all items will be on one row following the header created in the first line.

+Go to your Kindle Cloud Reader in CHrome, or FireFox.
+Open the Developer Console.
+Paste the code block in ad then select RUN.
+Then go check out your new CSV file!